 Three species of maggots (seedcorn maggot, cabbage maggot, and onion maggot) attack either the seed or roots of vegetables during the growing season.
-The biology is similar for these species, although the crops they feed on are often different.
+The biology is similar for these species, although the timing and the crops they feed on are often different.
 The adult of the maggot (a fly) fluctuates in abundance in different areas in different years.
 Since it is impossible to determine when and where maggots will attack and since nothing can be done once the injury is noted, preventive controls are good insurance before planting if you have previously had maggot problems.
+Overwintering fly emergence can be predicted using degree day models, but subsequent generations are less predictable.

-Seed Maggots: A seed attacked by seed maggots usually fails to sprout or, if it does, it is weak or sickly.
+Seed Maggots: A seed attacked by seed maggots usually fails to sprout or, if it does, the seedling is weak or sickly.
 Newly transplanted plants are also susceptible to maggots that tunnel up through the stem causing the plant to wilt.
-Injury is most severe in wet, cold springs and on land rich in organic matter or with recent organic matter incorporation
+Injury is most severe in wet, cold springs and on land rich in organic matter or with recent organic matter incorporation or tillage.

 Control.
 Control may be achieved using commercially applied seed treatments containing either clothianidin (Poncho 600), imidacloprid (Gaucho 600), or thiamethoxam (Cruiser 5FS, or Farmore DI-400).
 The level of control will depend on soil type, soil moisture, crop, weather conditions, and other factors.
-Refer to each specific crop section of this manual for listing of labeled seed treatments.
-Do NOT use treated seed for food or feed
+Refer to each specific crop section of this manual for the listing of labeled seed treatments.
+Do NOT use treated seed for food or feed.

-Root Maggots: Plant roots become riddled with maggot tunnels, and underground fleshy parts soon become rotten.
+Root Maggots: Plant roots become riddled with maggot tunnels, and underground fleshy parts soon decay or are infected with secondary pathogens.
 Above ground, plants appear off-color, wilt, and seldom reach full growth.
-Transplant water treatments, infurrow treatments, pre-plant broadcast, and postplant treatments may be recommended depending on the crop.
+Transplant water treatments, in-furrow treatments, preplant broadcast, and postplant treatments may be recommended depending on the crop.
 Refer to insecticide labels for labeled materials.

-Nematodes

-See section E 1.6.
+Nematodes See section E 1.6.
 Nematode Control.